MBZN/b07c-raytracing/README.md

 # b07c-raytracing
-This repository contains an example script that is used in the B07c ray-tracing calculations.
+This repository contains an example script that was used in the B07c ray-tracing calculations.
 The results are presented in the article:

 Wang, P.Y., Walters, A., Bazan da Silva, M., et al., An Automated Method for Performing Robust Ray-tracing Simulations of Soft X-ray Beamlines, Journal of Synchrotron Radiation, in preparation.